Frequently Asked Questions

 • Description: Description for your webhook.
 Optional field.

 • Method: Dropdown menu that allows you to select an HTTP method from a list.
-The default value is POST, but you can also select DELETE, GET or PUT.
+You can select POST, DELETE, GET or PUT.

 • URL: Webhook URL.
 This is information that you will get from the connected app.
 Please check the corresponding guide for specific information about this.

 • Secret key: You can optionally add a secret key to sign the payload of your webhook.
 The secret key allows the other end to check that the source is genuine.
-This can be used to verify requests and, for instance, avoid triggering deploys from unknown sources.
+You can use this to verify requests and, for instance, avoid triggering deploys from unknown sources.

 • Triggers: This is where you select which Models, Stages, Actions and Sources should trigger your webhook.
 Each item has a dropdown menu, where you can select one or more options.
 Selecting none acts as a wildcard, then all models will trigger the webhook.
-If you're a developer, this document contains some more information on triggers that might be useful to you.
+This document contains some more information on triggers.

-• Headers: Here you can configure your headers by adding additional Key and Value data, then clicking on the Add button.
-You can add multiple key-value sets, and you can delete the ones you added by clicking on the trash icon.
+• Headers: Here you can configure your headers by adding additional Key and Value data, then clicking + Add.
+You can add multiple key-value sets, and you can delete the ones you added by selecting the Remove option in the context menu.
 Some endpoints require authentication using API Keys, which could be set here.
 Gatsby webhook example - HeadersGatsby webhook example - Headers

 #View webhook logs